optittm/bugprediction/docs/advanced_configuration.md

 }
 ```

-Then the rule will be ignored by the program.
+Then the rule will be ignored by the program because it's imposible to define the range without a right boundary.